There are two main ways to drive traffic to your website: pay for it with dollars (advertising), or pay for it with your time (inbound marketing).

 I’d spend a couple days on an awesome article, optimizing it for search as much as I know how and pushing it to influencers and my social network.
 Our ads guy, however, would spend $40 and drive as much traffic in an hour as that article would drive in a month.

 I knew then that the best marketing teams combine inbound with advertising to succeed.
 It’s not one or the other, but both, which drive real growth.
-So I set out to learn everything I could about, in particular, Facebook Advertising, as it interested me the most.
+So I set out to learn everything I could about, in particular, Facebook Advertising and Facebook Quizzes, as they interested me the most.

 An Introduction to Facebook Ads